janpetzold/prince2-foundation-summary/README.md

 External supplier:
 > No problem!

 Now for time & material projects, external supplier won't make it in a year but has the job and gets the money since the tool is needed.
-For fixed-price, he won't get more money in this case, but will argue on every tiny feature that is not precisely described since he doesn't want to work for free.
+For fixed-price, he won't get more money in this case, but will argue on every tiny feature that is not precisely described since he also won't work for free.

 Workaround: Document possible requirement changes for the external supplier that are part of the contract.
 This may lead to more realistic estimations.

 ### Organisation ###
 Projects > 2 years are problematic, 18 months should be reasonable for anything.